-We prove here the Theorem \ref{dl1.13} on the unique solvability of the problem \eqref{1.1}-\eqref{1.2} in the class of $(\delta, \widetilde{\gamma}_k)$-admissible solutions that belong to $C^{2, \alpha}(\overline{\Omega})$ for some $0<\alpha<1.$ The uniqueness follows from the comparison principle, the Theorem \ref{dl2.2}.
+We prove here Theorem \ref{dl1.13} on the unique solvability of the problem \eqref{1.1}-\eqref{1.2} in the class of strictly $(\delta, \widetilde{\gamma}_k)$-admissible solutions that belong to $C^{2, \alpha}(\overline{\Omega})$ for some $0<\alpha<1.$ The uniqueness follows from the comparison principle, Theorem \ref{dl2.2}.